 - Shadowing: Paid or volunteer experience in which there is significant observation of a podiatrist (e.g., shadowing) is required.

-- Volunteering: It is highly recommended that you volunteer in a position, starting as early as your first year at St. Olaf.
+- Volunteering: It is highly recommended that you volunteer in your community, starting as early as your first year at St. Olaf.
 Although your volunteer role can be in healthcare or outside of healthcare, we recommend that you aim to volunteer in both capacities.
 Podiatry schools are looking for applicants with sustained and meaningful volunteer experiences.
 They don’t want students who are simply checking the “volunteer box.”

 - Internship(s): It is recommended that you gain experience in the field through interning at a medical clinic, a department of health, a community clinic, etc.